adoxa/ansicon/readme.txt

     + added '+' intermediate byte to use the buffer, rather than the window;
     + added palette sequences;
     + added -pu to unload from the parent;
-    + added IND, NEL, RI, DA, DECCOLM, DECNCSM, DECSC & DECRC.
+    + added IND, NEL, RI, DA, DECCOLM, DECNCSM, DECSC & DECRC;
+    + added SCS, but only for special/ASCII (same as Win10).

     1.72 - 24 December, 2015:
     - handle STD_OUTPUT_HANDLE & STD_ERROR_HANDLE in WriteFile;